-- Above all these considerations, one big question looms: “Will it affect my sex life?”
-And the answer is a resounding “no”, except that it will alleviate the need for birth control.
+- Above all considerations, one big question looms when considering a vasectomy: “Will it affect my sex life?.”
+The answer is a resounding “no”, except that it will alleviate the need for birth control.
 Many men report that their sex lives are actually improved because they are no longer afraid of an unwanted pregnancy.
 The testosterone levels, which affect sexual function, are not changed by a vasectomy.

 - Resuming Sex